 It’s been awhile since I’ve been genuinely excited about a new venue.
 I try to eat well whenever I eat out, but there’s a difference when I review a restaurant as ‘good’ (and then never returning), versus ‘I can’t wait to come back here’.
 That’s why Monkey’s Corner is the first place in a very long time to get 8/10.
 Yeah, I really can’t wait come come back: good stuff’s happening here, there’s no monkeying around.

-This post is based on a partially-compensated visit to Monkey’s Corner (see beginning of the post for specifics).
+This post is based on a partially-compensated visit to Monkey’s Corner and another six visits since original publication date (see beginning of the post for specifics).

 - Almost the entire menu; coming from someone who almost ate the entire menu

 - Some dishes could use some seasoning tweaks